LSEG-API-Samples/LSEG-API-Samples-Example.RDP.Python.GenericBulkFile.Workflow/Article.md

 ## <a id="intro"></a>Introduction

-The Client File Store (CFS) is a capability of Refinitiv Data Platform (RDP) that provides authorization and enables access to content files stored in publisher repositories.
+The Client File Store (CFS) is a capability of Delivery Platform (RDP - formerly known as Refinitiv Data Platform) that provides authorization and enables access to content files stored in publisher repositories.
 LSEG provides various content file domains (aka *bucket*) for consumers such as:
 - CFS ESG data
 - Green Revenue data
 - Symbology data